rust-lang/book/second-edition/src/ch11-03-test-organization.md

 To avoid having `common` appear in the test output, instead of creating *tests/common.rs*, we’ll create *tests/common/mod.rs*.
-In the “Rules of Module Filesystems” section of Chapter 7, we used the naming convention *module_name/mod.rs* for files of modules that have submodules, and we don’t have submodules for `common` here, but naming the file this way tells Rust not to treat the `common` module as an integration test file.
+In the “Rules of Module Filesystems” section of Chapter 7, we used the naming convention *module_name/mod.rs* for files of modules that have submodules.
+We don’t have submodules for `common` here, but naming the file this way tells Rust not to treat the `common` module as an integration test file.
 When we move the `setup` function code into *tests/common/mod.rs* and delete the *tests/common.rs* file, the section in the test output will no longer appear.
 Files in subdirectories of the *tests* directory don’t get compiled as separate crates or have sections in the test output.

 After we’ve created *tests/common/mod.rs*, we can use it from any of the integration test files as a module.
 Here’s an example of calling the `setup`